Thirteen (2003 film): Box office

-Thirteen was picked up by Fox Searchlight Pictures after production was completed.
+Thirteen was picked up by Fox Searchlight Pictures after production was completed while Working Title Films held U.K. rights with Working Title's parent company Universal Pictures distributing the film in the United Kingdom and Ireland through United International Pictures.
 The film debuted at the Sundance Film Festival on January 17, 2003.
 In the United States, it was given a limited release on August 20, 2003, in New York City, followed by its Los Angeles premiere on August 22.
 At the film's premiere screenings in Manhattan, brochures for Drug Abuse Resistance Education (D.A.R.E.) were distributed.

 During its opening weekend, the film earned $116,260 at the U.S. box office, showing on 5 screens.
 Its release expanded to 243 theaters on September 19, 2003, and it went on to gross a total of $4,601,043 in the United States before concluding its theatrical run on December 18, 2003.
 In international markets, it grossed a further $5,527,917, making for a worldwide gross of $10.1 million.